Last updated: 11/7/22 – I’ll be updating this post soon with more info so stay tuned!

 No, the reason I have left is the platform itself – and the people who run it.
 I don’t need to rehash all that’s been in the news about the privacy breaches and the censorship and manipulation and the sheer arrogance of the founders of the company.
 And those are just some of the facts of life in our corporate controlled country.
 There aren’t always easy alternatives to doing business with an evil company or entire industry but Facebook is by no means a necessary evil.
 I think no further explanation is needed here.

 So, this is just to let my friends and followers know that I’d love to stay in touch and I’d love to be able to let you know what I’m up to if you’re interested.
 The basic contact info is at the top of this post.
 But I am still active on some other platforms – not much but some.
 And things could change but currently, if you want to find me elsewhere:

-robbielink at Patreon – Oh, joy!
-At some point in the very near future you’ll be able to contribute to my well being and happiness!
-Page not ready yet but check in at some point in the future.
+robbielink at SubscribeStar – Oh, joy!
+Now you are able to contribute to my well being and happiness!
+Haven’t posted much there yet but keep checking in (and subscribe!).
 I mean, do you know how much bass strings cost???

 OK – I hope to be hearing from a lot of you in the near future.
 Peace,